telerik/winforms-docs/diagram/features/pan-and-zoom.md

 The current zoom value in a __RadDiagram__ instance is controlled through the __Zoom__ property.
 It represents a double value which cannot be null, infinity or NaN.
 Additionally, this value is coerced to be within the range defined by the __MinimumZoom__ and __MaximumZoom__ constants.
 The default __Zoom__ value is 1.

->note Please note that in the diagramming framework we talk about "zooming out" when the __Zoom__ value is less than 1.
+>tip Please note that in the diagramming framework we talk about "zooming out" when the __Zoom__ value is less than 1.
 Alternatively, a __Zoom__ value greater than 1 is considered a "zoom in".
 >